Radio app for NPR member station, KCRW

 After gathering qualitative and quantitative data, I began laying out the foundation for the app.
 This entailed a site flow to communicate the structure of the design to stakeholders and developers.
-We went through a couple iterations but ultimately landed on separating the app into 5 sections: Live, Music, Podcasts, Feed, and My KCRW
+I went through a couple iterations but ultimately landed on separating the app into 5 sections: Live, Music, Podcasts, Feed, and My KCRW

-There was some debate whether or not the homescreen warranted a more radical change, as I had been interested in exploring, but ultimately we decided not to pursue any drastic changes on the home screen.
+There was some debate whether or not the homescreen warranted a more radical change, as I had been interested in exploring, but ultimately I decided not to pursue any drastic changes on the home screen.

 Sketching out ideas